dsmith49/wally/README.txt

                         python3 wally.py images/mario.png

-                    currently, wally is pretty finicky, and will only read PNGs with each pixel formatted as a 4-tuple (x,_,_,a) of numbers between 0 and 255. it will render lines per pixel based on x, and will ignore all pixels where a == 0.
+                    currently, wally is pretty finicky, and will only read PNGs with each pixel formatted as a 4-tuple (r,_,_,a) of numbers between 0 and 255. it will render lines per pixel based on r, and will ignore all pixels where a == 0.

 HELPFUL LINKS:
     https://pi-plates.com/motorplate-users-guide/